phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     }

 The hooks events always receive a first parameter that contains contextual information of the event produced and a second one that is the object that produced the event itself.
-Plugins should not extend the class Phalcon\\Mvc\\User\\Plugin, but by doing it they gain easier access to the services in the application.
+It is not mandatory that plugins extend the class Phalcon\\Mvc\\User\\Plugin, but by doing it they gain easier access to the services in the application.

 Now, we're verifying the role in the current session, check to see if he/she has access using the ACL list.